vrosu/thingworx-opcua-dotnetsdk-edge/README.md

  - The implementation was tested with the OPC UA endpoint running with no Security Policies defined.
 If there's a requirement to connect to an OPC UA server with security policies enabled, than the Security Configuration section of the OPCUAThing class (line 77) will need to be modified.
  - This example is based on the Steam Sensor example from the ThingWorx Edge .NET SDK 5.9.0.
 The implementation was cleaned by removing almost all the example services and property definitions, but some may still be present there.
  - Additional OPC UA basetypes can be implemented as needed
+ - The implementation contains two additional services, SetOPCUAStringNodeValue and GetOPCUAStringNodeValue.
+Those have been used during testing, but can be extended as needed to allow the read/write for other non-array basetypes.